apondlife/discone/notes/wip.md

 # tools
 > test pt script on windows
 > bundle dev world.json into build, create user's world.json from bundled copy if none

+# icecream model
+> make arms better (more taper, close it down towards the end of arms)
+> more skew
+> make it one mesh for better deformation

+# load bubble
+> mask everything

+# world
+> make most colliders convex if possible

 # cast thoughts